AdobeXD/plugin-samples/faq.md

 ### I added a new plugin to Adobe XD, but it doesn't show in the **Plugins** menu.

-Make sure you restart Adobe XD whenever you add new plugins, as these are detected only on startup.
-Also make sure that your plugin's [manifest](./reference/manifest.md) is correct.
-If there are any errors, those will be visible in the output log.
+You'll need to restart Adobe XD when adding a new plugin.
+Also check the [output log](./guides/getting-started.md#Viewing-Plugin-Logs) to ensure there aren't any errors in your plugin's [manifest](./reference/manifest.md).